akkinitsch/AdvancedMockupStringExtractor/README.md

     python AdvancedMockupStringExtractor.py -o outputfile.xml --min

+##Gernerating "fake-franslations"

+If you want to check the mechanismn of the translation-handling of your software beforethe real translation is done, the program can help you with that.
+It can export "faketranslation"-files, containing the texts of the mockups with a leading and a training string, i.e. set to a string representing a locale:

+    python AdvancedMockupStringExtractor.py -o faketranslation_greek.xml --faketranslation GR

+The written file can be used for testing until the real translations are finished.

 #TODOs
 * Adding option to search for mockup-files in directories recursively.
 * Choosing output-format depending on file-extension of output-file.
+* Extraction of unordered lists and conversion to html-format.
+* Eaxtraction of ordered -ists and conversion to html-format.